 On November 6, 2018, the Company entered into a collaboration agreement (the "LG Chem Collaboration Agreement") with LG Chem Life Sciences ("LG Chem") related to the development of the Company's Immuno-STATs focused in the field of oncology.
 Pursuant to the LG Chem Collaboration Agreement, the Company granted LG Chem an exclusive license to develop, manufacture and commercialize the Company's lead product, CUE-101, as well as Immuno-STATs that target T cells against two additional cancer antigens, in certain Asian countries (collectively, the "LG Chem Territory").
-On April 30, 2021, LG Chem's option pursuant to the Global License and Collaboration Agreement, as amended on November 5, 2020, expired.
-The Company retains rights to develop and commercialize all assets included in the agreement in the United States and in global markets outside of Asia.
+On April 30, 2021, LG Chem's option pursuant to the Global License and Collaboration Agreement, as amended on November 5, 2020, expired, and accordingly the Global License and Collaboration Agreement no longer contains any material obligations of Cue.
+In June 2021, after ongoing discussions regarding the selection of the second of the two additional cancer antigens LG Chem and Cue agreed to let the selection period expire without a second antigen being selected.
+The Company retains rights to develop and commercialize all assets included in the LG Chem Collaboration Agreement in the United States and in global markets outside of the LG Chem Territory.
 In exchange for the licenses and other rights granted to LG Chem under the LG Chem Collaboration Agreement, LG Chem made a \$5.0 million equity investment in common stock of the Company and a \$5.0 million nonrefundable up-front cash payment.
 The Company is also eligible to receive up to an additional \$400.0 million in research, development, regulatory and sales milestones.
 In addition, the LG Chem Collaboration Agreement also provides that LG Chem will pay the Company tiered single-digit percentage royalties on net sales of commercialized product candidates in the LG Chem Territory.

-On May 16, 2019, LG Chem paid the Company a \$2.5 million milestone payment for the U.S. Food and Drug Administration ("FDA") acceptance of the investigational new drug application ("IND") for the Company's lead drug candidate, CUE-101, pursuant to the LG Chem Collaboration Agreement.
+On May 16, 2019, LG Chem paid the Company a \$2.5 million milestone payment for the U.S. Food and Drug Administration's ("FDA") acceptance of the investigational new drug application ("IND") for the Company's lead drug candidate, CUE-101, pursuant to the LG Chem Collaboration Agreement.
 The \$2.5 million milestone payment was recorded as a contract liability upon receipt of payment as it requires deferral of revenue recognition to a future period until the Company performs its obligations under the arrangement.
 Of the \$2.5 million milestone payment, approximately \$412,500 was recognized as tax withholding, shown as income tax expense on the consolidated statement of operations and other comprehensive loss.